Suggested Topics within your search.

 Pliny the Elder

-Pliny the Elder died in AD 79 in Stabiae while attempting the rescue of a friend and her family from the eruption of Mount Vesuvius.
+Pliny the Elder died in AD 79 in Stabiae while attempting to rescue people from the eruption of Mount Vesuvius.
 Provided by Wikipedia

 -